egtann/meteor-pagination/README.md

 Pagination.collection(cursor, options)
 ```

-Cursor is the result of running collection.find().
+Cursor is the result of running Meteor.Collection.find().

 #### links